-It’s easy and rewarding to rescue an old piece of furniture and upcycle it with a coat of paint and some decoupage. in the past we’ve decoupaged dining chairs, lampshades and even kitchen cabinet doors, but I wanted a set of drawers for storing different colours of fabrics for quilting.
-An old three drawer filing chest became a colour coded fabric stash with very little work.
+It’s easy and rewarding to rescue an old piece of furniture and upcycle it with a coat of paint and some decoupage. in the past we’ve decoupaged dining chairs, lampshades and even kitchen cabinet doors, but I wanted a set of drawers for storing different fabrics for quilting.
+An old three-drawer filing chest became a colour-coded fabric stash with very little work.
 Here’s how.

 My plan was to colour code each drawer so I could easily find the pieces of fabric I want to store – my most frequently used colours are red/orange tones, greens and blues.

 First of all remove the drawer handles and put these in a safe place along with the fixings.